-Celia Lury (Centre Director)
+Celia Lury (Professor)

 My main research contribution is to the development of the interdisciplinary study of culture.
 I have made a series of studies of cultural change, focusing on the implications of such change for understandings of the person, processes of individualisation and the relations between individuals and groups.
 I am also interested in the ways in which 'live' methods contribute to the enactment of social worlds.
 My current focus involves looking at the role of methods such as ranking, optimisation, and bio-sensing in the making of a topological culture.